Homemade Eggnog

 3. Remove the milk from the heat and, whisking constantly, slowly pour it into the yolk mixture to temper.
 Return the milk-yolk mixture to the saucepan and place over medium-low heat.
 Cook gently, whisking constantly, until the mixture is slightly thickened and reaches between 160°F-165°F on an instant-read thermometer, 2 to 3 minutes; do not let boil.

 4. Set a fine mesh strainer over a large clean bowl.
 Pour the eggnog through the strainer into the bowl.
 Whisk in the rum, nutmeg, and cinnamon.
-Cover with plastic wrap and chill in the refrigerator until cold, at least 3 hours and up to 3 days.
+Let the eggnog come to room temperature, then cover with plastic wrap and chill in the refrigerator until cold, at least 3 hours and up to 3 days.

 5. Ladle the eggnog into glasses and top with whipped cream and a dash of nutmeg or cinnamon, if desired.